Hi. It’s Kathleen from Fearlessly Creative Mammas sharing with you again today. I’m happy to be here.

 Finally, I used the hot glue and glued the supplies on the board and wreath.
 I used a lot of glue because I want everything to stay in place well.
 See, super simple.
 Something anyone can make.

-If you’d like to try your hand at other wreaths, I have these two on the blog also for you to check out.
-They are also easy and fun.
+If you’d like to try your hand at other wreaths, here are two other wreaths that I have found!

 Are you ready for Back to School yet?
 When do your kids go back to school?
 Leave us a comment below and let me know.
 Also, if you like the posts I write here, follow us at one or more of the links below.
 We’d love to have you.